Sacramento County Injury Lawyers Open During the Coronavirus Crisis

 Possible Hurdles Injury Victims May Face During the COVID-19 Crisis

 The job of a personal injury lawyer is to represent the interest of a victim to an insurance company.
 Simply put, accident injury attorneys fight to get you paid after an accident.
 While many people believe that an insurance company will step up and pay a claim quickly, the truth is much different.
 During normal times, insurance companies still scrutinize and review the claims they receive.
-You must remember than when you file an injury claim, you are asking for money.
+You must remember that when you file an injury claim, you are asking for money.
 Insurance companies are financial institutions.
-They like to invest the money you pay them, but they don’t like paying it out.
+They like to invest the money you pay them, but they don't like paying it out.

 Now, during times of financial uncertainty, insurance companies are going to really fight injury claims.
 Today we are going to discuss some of the reasons why we believe, more than ever, you may want to consider retaining an injury attorney.
 Remember, our job is to fight to get you paid.
 More importantly, we don't get paid unless you get paid first.
 Let's discuss some potential issues you may face if you file an injury claim during the Coronavirus crisis.